joshydavid/information-security-study-notes/resources/networking.md

 IPSec operates at the Network Layer (Layer 3) of the OSI model, making it versatile for securing any type of IP traffic.

 Networking methods are not encrypted by default.
 Networking protocols such as TCP/IP are only concerned with connection and delivery, and messages sent are not concealed - which means that anyone in the middle can read them.
 IPSec and other protocols encrypt these data, keeping it secure.

+## What is ARP?

+ARP (Address Resolution Protocol) is a network protocol used to map an IP address to a corresponding MAC address within a local network.
+It operates at the Data Link Layer (Layer 2) of the OSI model.

+### Why ARP Is Needed

+- Devices communicate over networks using IP addresses (logical addresses).
+- However, at the hardware level, communication is based on MAC addresses (physical addresses).
+- ARP resolves the gap by linking the logical IP address to the physical MAC address.

+### How ARP Works

+When a device wants to communicate with another device in the same local network:

+1. Device sends an ARP request:
+   - The device broadcasts a message to the local network, asking:
+     “Who has IP address X.X.X.X?
+Tell me your MAC address.”
+   - The ARP request is sent to all devices in the network (broadcast: MAC address FF:FF:FF:FF:FF:FF).
+2. Target device responds with ARP reply:
+   - The device with the requested IP address replies directly to the sender with its MAC address.
+3. Mapping is stored in ARP cache:
+   - The sender stores the IP-to-MAC mapping in its ARP cache (a table) to avoid sending repeated ARP requests for future communication.

+### ARP in Action

+Example: Device A wants to communicate with Device B (in the same network)

+- Device A: IP = 192.168.1.10, MAC = 00:1A:2B:3C:4D:5E
+- Device B: IP = 192.168.1.20, MAC = 11:22:33:44:55:66

+1. Device A sends an ARP request:
+   “Who has IP 192.168.1.20?
+Tell me your MAC address.”
+2. Device B responds with an ARP reply:
+   “I have IP 192.168.1.20.
+My MAC address is 11:22:33:44:55:66.”
+3. Device A stores this information in its ARP cache.

+### When ARP is Used

+1. Local Communication:
+   - ARP is used only within the same local network (subnet).
+   - For communication across different networks, the default gateway (router) handles the process.
+2. Examples:
+   - Your computer uses ARP to find the MAC address of your home router when accessing the Internet.
+   - Devices in a LAN use ARP to find each other for file sharing or local services.

 ## What is ARP poisoning?